mortie/nbon/cpp/README.md

-# NBON C++ Implementation
+# SBON C++ Implementation

-This is a streaming parser and serializer of NBON for C++.
+This is a streaming parser and serializer of SBON for C++.
-You can find the source code in [include/nbon.h](include/nbon.h).
+You can find the source code in [include/sbon.h](include/sbon.h).

 Run tests with `make check`.